opengsn/docs/javascript-client/devops.md

 # Preparing the environment
 ## Configuring your contracts <a id="configure_contracts"></a>

-After your contract is changed to inherit `BaseRelayRecipient`, and you are satisfied with your implementation of `BasePaymaster`, it is time to wrap it all together.
+After your contract is changed to inherit `ERC2771Recipient`, and you are satisfied with your implementation of `BasePaymaster`, it is time to wrap it all together.

 ### Configuring a [Forwarder](../contracts/index.md#trusted_forwarder)